fluent/fluent-bit-docs/installation/sources/build-and-install.md

   make
   ```

-  This should display results like:
+  This command displays results similar to:

   ```text
   Scanning dependencies of target msgpack